chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 **If you want objects of your class to be used as keys for a hashtable (or as elements in any data structure that uses equivalency for searching for—and/or retrieving—an object), then you must override equals() so that two different instances can be considered the same.**

-So how would we fix the car?
-You might override the equals() method so that it compares the unique VIN (Vehicle Identification Number) as the basis of comparison.
+Override the equals() method so that it compares the unique VIN (Vehicle Identification Number) as the basis of comparison.
 That way, you can use one instance when you add it to a Collection and essentially re-create an identical instance when you want to do a search based on that object as the key.
 Of course, overriding the equals() method for Car also allows the potential for more than one object representing a single unique car to exist, which might not be safe in your design.

 **Fortunately, the String and wrapper classes work well as keys in hashtables— they override the equals() method.**
 So rather than using the actual car instance as the key into the car/owner pair, you could simply use a String that represents the unique identifier for the car.
 That way, you'll never have more than one instance representing a specific car, but you can still use the car—or rather, one of the car's attributes—as the search key.

-### Implementing an equals() Method
+**Implementing an equals() Method**
 ```java
 public class EqualsTest {
     public static void main(String[] args) {